ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

                            sct_feedback_failing_longterm=True
      Succeed 1 month later num_submissions_attempted=2   num_submissions_succeeded=1  num_feedback_loop_failures=0(r)
                            sct_feedback_failing_longterm=False
-     -> Feedback is attempted regurally.
+     -> Feedback is attempted regularly.

      Note above that the second run of clear_old_data() will reset num_submissions_attempted from 1 to 0.
 This is CRITICAL.
 Otherwise, we would have the below bug (where after 10 months of failures, a success would not hit